Classical Music

-Long before I knew anything about assessment, learning or teaching (or even science) I became passionate about classical music, and this has been a major part of my life throughout.
-I collected thousands of LPs, and now have thousands of CDs.
-I always carry lots of music around with me on iPods.
+Long before I knew anything about assessment, learning or teaching (or even science) I became passionate about classical music, and this has remained a major part of my life throughout.
+My father played violin, and made several too, as well as teaching it.
+He taught me how a violin worked, and I grew up to the sounds of his pupils trying to make violins work, after which everything sounds good!

 Desert Island Discs